Popular Destinations to Visit During Breaks

 - Daily trips (tours) on Grand Canyon Railway (Highly recommended, from Williams AZ, near Flagstaff.)

-Winter can be very special, but only if the weather is cooperative and you are prepared for possible very cold (high altitude) weather.
+Winter can be very special with all the snow, but only if the weather is cooperative and you are prepared for possible very cold (high altitude) weather.
 Many students go there by bus during winter break.
 They get out to enjoy the view.
-Then they're very anxious to get back inside the bus (or building) where it’s warmer.
+Then they're too cold and anxious to get back inside the bus (or building) where it’s warmer.
 Be prepared, check the weather ahead of the trip and dress accordingly with many layers, head-to-toe!

 Considering the MIIS academic schedule: the Winter and Spring breaks are obvious opportunities for extended travel.
 In the Fall, the long Thanksgiving weekend break is another option.

 NOTE, here’s a local Thanksgiving option: For those who stay in Monterey during the Thanksgiving break, We and our local ISI volunteer friends will be inviting as many students as we can to join us for Thanksgiving Dinner in our homes.
-Thanksgiving is probably the biggest family foodie holiday of the year – with a significant history to be told -- Students who join us are in for a treat!
+Thanksgiving is probably the biggest (maybe only) family holiday of the year with traditional foods -- and with a significant Thansgiving history to be told.
+Students who join us are in for a treat!

-For those who may be away during the holiday which is on a Thursday, some host families may host Thanksgiving on a weekend before the holiday just to include you.
+For those who may be away during the holiday (always on a Thursday), some host families may host a Thanksgiving meal on a weekend before or following the holiday just to include you.

-For those who may be away during the holiday which is on a Thursday, some host families may host Thanksgiving on a weekend before the holiday just to include you.
+For those who may be away during the holiday (always on a Thursday), some host families may host a Thanksgiving meal on a weekend before or following the holiday just to include you.

 Visiting New York for New Years!

-This is often a real goal of students when they arrive here.
-From those who’ve gone, they all say they’d never do it again and warm others not to go there to be part of the New Year’s celebration.
-Bottom line, no one has ever stayed in Times Square long enough to see "The Ball drop" (weren't even close enough) or watch the fireworks to go off.
+This, along with other East coast destinations, are often a real goal of students when they arrive here -- but Spring time is better than Winter for many reasons.
+From those who’ve gone to NY for New Yeas, they all say they’d never do it again, and they warn others not to go there to be part of the New Year’s celebration.
+Bottom line, no one has ever stayed in Times Square long enough to see "The Ball drop" (too far away and it was too cold) or watch the fireworks up close (fireworks can be seen from farther away).

 There are other times to visit New York and Times Square, but not to experience the "New Year".
 There are many reasons not to.
-When trying to learn what it was like on New Year's Eve, the stories are not fun, from simply being too cold and uncomfortable to sometimes embarrassing and sometimes scary.
-If you really want to know why, ask us directly.
+When trying to learn what it has been like on New Year's Eve, the stories are not fun.
+They go from simply being way too cold and uncomfortable to sometimes embarrassing and sometimes scary being so close and up against strangers.
+Also consider this.
+Access is controlled and limited.
+You need to arrive early in the day and stay through the evening.
+This can mean 10+ hours with no bathroom break.
+Hum!
+If you want to know more, ask us directly.

-If you really want to go to New York to experience the ushering in of the New Year, there is a way to do it without being trapped in Central Square for hours and then having to get out early because your too cold...
+If you really want to go to New York to experience the ushering in of the New Year, there is a way to do it without being trapped in Central Square for hours and then leave early because your too cold, etc...
 Contact us directly to learn what one group did that worked.

-This is often a real goal of students when they arrive here.
-From those who’ve gone, they all say they’d never do it again and warm others not to go there to be part of the New Year’s celebration.
-Bottom line, no one has ever stayed in Times Square long enough to see "The Ball drop" (weren't even close enough) or watch the fireworks to go off.
+This, along with other East coast destinations, are often a real goal of students when they arrive here -- but Spring time is better than Winter for many reasons.
+From those who’ve gone to NY for New Yeas, they all say they’d never do it again, and they warn others not to go there to be part of the New Year’s celebration.
+Bottom line, no one has ever stayed in Times Square long enough to see "The Ball drop" (too far away and it was too cold) or watch the fireworks up close (fireworks can be seen from farther away).

 There are other times to visit New York and Times Square, but not to experience the "New Year".
 There are many reasons not to.
-When trying to learn what it was like on New Year's Eve, the stories are not fun, from simply being too cold and uncomfortable to sometimes embarrassing and sometimes scary.
-If you really want to know why, ask us directly.
+When trying to learn what it has been like on New Year's Eve, the stories are not fun.
+They go from simply being way too cold and uncomfortable to sometimes embarrassing and sometimes scary being so close and up against strangers.
+Also consider this.
+Access is controlled and limited.
+You need to arrive early in the day and stay through the evening.
+This can mean 10+ hours with no bathroom break.
+Hum!
+If you want to know more, ask us directly.

-If you really want to go to New York to experience the ushering in of the New Year, there is a way to do it without being trapped in Central Square for hours and then having to get out early because your too cold...
+If you really want to go to New York to experience the ushering in of the New Year, there is a way to do it without being trapped in Central Square for hours and then leave early because your too cold, etc...
 Contact us directly to learn what one group did that worked.

 Visiting Las Vegas for New Years… a better option.